MicrosoftDocs/Devices-docs/surface/surface-service-options.md

     :::image type="content" source="images/surface-service-repair/m365admincenter-repair-request.png" alt-text="Screenshot of Microsoft 365 admin center showing New repair request feature.":::

+> [!TIP]
-(For others with personal devices, sign into your account at [account.microsoft.com/devices](https://account.microsoft.com/devices), select the device that needs service, and then select **Start order.)**
+> If you need to repair a personal (non-commercial) device, sign into your account at [account.microsoft.com/devices](https://account.microsoft.com/devices), choose the device that needs service, and then select **Start order.**

 ## Recommended repair options for out-of-warranty devices